All Episodes Plain Text

 And now I'm even skeptical if it's going to work, if I do need anything.

-So, you know, I was watching C -SPAN the other night, and it was the hearings.
+So, you know, I was watching C-SPAN the other night and it was the hearings.

-It was probably a replay, the hearings on Bernie Sanders was driving it, and it was the hearing on, you know, the food and how it's causing all the problems.
+And it was the hearing on, you know, the food and how it's causing all the problems.

-And it's like, it's playing the obsolescence.
+And it's like, it's played obsolescence.

 I don't know what I'm going to do, but right now I can do what I'm doing, but I don't know.